Skip to main content

 Is there a right answer?

-The reduction in the AEA may encourage some investors to avoid realising gains, postponing crystallisation events in an attempt to reduce their tax bill.
+The reduction in the AEA may encourage some investors to avoid realising gains, postponing crystallisation events in an attempt to minimise their tax bill.
 While this may appear preferable in the near term, over the longer term this strategy may be detrimental.

-For CGT purposes, our offering sits somewhere in between a traditional MPS and a multi-asset strategy, whereby no returns are realised and there is a full gross roll-up in profits.
+For CGT purposes, our offering sits somewhere in between a traditional MPS and a multi-asset fund, whereby no returns are realised and there is a full gross roll-up in profits.
 As discussed, the approach also delivers a number of key implementation benefits, while also ensuring exceptional value-for-money for what constitutes a fully active investment solution.

 Please contact your usual Quilter Cheviot representative should you wish to learn more, or alternatively visit Managed Portfolio Service | Quilter Cheviot for additional information.